Christon-Ragavan/Getting-Started-With-Colab/README.md

 Google Colab can be interpreted as normal python notebook with added functionality.
 There are two general ways you can work with Colab.

 1. Colab with Google Drive
-2. Colab with Github mounting with google drive
+2. Colab with Github mounting with google drive.

 For now we can only use Colab with google drive which is really simple to get started.

 ## A gneral overview of the steps involved
 1. You need to have a google account (or) create new one
-2. Upload your scripts (Not data - To be extrac careful about the copyrights comtent during traning)
+2. Upload your scripts (Not data - To be extra careful about the copyrights comtent during traning)
-3. Run the Scrits on Colab from Google Drive.
+3. Run the Scripts on Colab from Google Drive.